EvilFreelancer/docker-craftcms/README.md

 ### Via Dockerfile

-If you want to use this image, but you want to add source code of yor application with dependencies, then you need create `Dockerfile` with content like below in root of your existing CraftCMS project:
+If you want to use this image, but you want to add source code of your application with dependencies, then you need create `Dockerfile` with content like below in root of your existing CraftCMS project:

 ```dockerfile